-Gerber Life’s Grow-Up Plan is a whole life insurance policy that you can purchase on your kids, or your grandchild, if they’re between the ages of 14 days and 14 years old.
-The Grow-Up Plan is a fairly typical whole life insurance policy, as it has level premiums and builds cash value, but there are a few key differences:
+Gerber Life’s Grow-Up Plan is a whole life insurance policy that you can purchase on your kids or grandchildren, if they’re between the ages of 14 days and 14 years old.
+The Grow-Up Plan is a typical whole life insurance policy that has level premiums and builds cash value, but there are a few differences:

 - Until the child turns 21, you’re the policyowner.
 When they turn 21, they become the policyowner and have the option to purchase additional coverage without any health assessment.

 - You can purchase only between $5,000 to $50,000 of Grow-Up Plan insurance for the child.
 However, the policy’s death benefit will double when the child turns 18.
 A $25,000 policy would turn into a $50,000 policy, then, without any rise in premiums.

 The Grow-Up Plan’s cash value grows at a guaranteed rate over time so that, after 25 years, it should equal or be greater than the amount you’ve paid in premiums.
 The downside is that, since child life insurance is quite inexpensive, the policy’s cash value does not accumulate much money.
 In addition, the Grow-Up Plan is similar to other whole life insurance policies in that it will often take three to four years before you have any cash value, as early premium payments go to paying the insurer’s fees.

 As a result, should you wish to surrender your policy within the first few years of coverage, you would receive little to no money back.
 Further, even if your child held on to the policy for 25 years, say, the cash value would still likely be too small to cover large expenses, such a wedding.